Kristoffer Wichmann: AaB

 On 23 April 2025, Wichmann returned to a head coaching role as he signed for AaB in the Danish Superliga, as the club sat in the relegation zone.
 He became the fourth manager at the club in twelve months.
 His first match in charge ended in a 1–0 defeat to last-place Vejle.
 After taking charge of the club, he failed to produce a win in any of his five matches, which included four defeats and ultimately led to the club confirming relegation to the Danish 1st Division on 18 May.
 A 3–1 defeat to fellow relegated club Lyngby on the final matchday secured their last-place finish.
 Despite joining the club on a two year contract, he was sacked on 26 May after just 33 days in charge.

 Several weeks after his departure, Wichmann published a letter in MigogAalborg, a local news outlet.
 In his letter, he stated that his relationship with the club's owners was tumultuous from the beginning as they often did not agree.
 The club administration defended their decision, in which they had also sacked sporting director James Gøw.
 Wichmann's departure led to an increase in fan protests, as fans were displeased with club ownership.

+Copenhagen assistant

+Wichmann returned to coaching in March 2026 with Copenhagen.
+He was appointed as an assistant coach, focusing on the first team's set pieces.